-Negotiation tactics are the detailed methods employed by negotiators to gain an advantage over other parties.
-Tactics are often deceptive and manipulative and are used to fulfil one party’s goals and objectives – often to the detriment of the other negotiation parties.
+Negotiation tactics are the detailed methods employed by negotiators to gain an advantage.
+Negotiation Tactics are often deceptive and manipulative and are used to fulfil one party’s goals and objectives – often to the detriment of others.
 This makes most tactics in use today ‘win-lose’ by nature.

-Suggested Manipulative Tactics article.
+Suggested Manipulative Tactics article